jdonaldson/golgi/Readme.md

 ```

-The Golgi class we extended is also under the effect of a build macro.
+The Golgi class we defined is also under the effect of a build macro.
 This
 macro builds a specialized `route` function that:

 1. Separates the path arguments into function names and arguments